 How It Works

 Regardless of which roadside assistance service you choose, most are simply dispatchers that subcontract with a number of towing companies and garages.
 Therefore, whether you have AAA membership or your luxury car (Lexus/Acura/BMW/Mercedes, etc.) provides roadside assistance, chances are very high that the person who helps you will be the same.
 Depending on the circumstances, the problem, and your location, the service may either be very quick or you may have to wait for several hours before getting help.
 Always keep a cell phone handy while driving.
-Cell phones are your best assistance when you are stuck on the road.
+Cell phones are your best chance of help when you are stuck on the road.